jakobwiens7/tzm-responsive-block-controls/readme.txt

 Note: This plugin relies on `!important` declarations to ensure styles are applied correctly.
 While the use of `!important` is typically discouraged, it is necessary in certain cases to achieve consistent, responsive behavior across devices.
 Please keep this in mind.

-= Does TZM Responsive Block Controls work with third-party blocks? = While it is primarily designed to target core blocks, some responsive features should also work with third-party blocks.
+= Does TZM Responsive Block Controls work with third-party blocks? = While it is primarily designed to target WordPress core blocks, some responsive features should also work with third-party blocks.
 However, third-party blocks may not always behave the same way as core blocks, which can lead to unexpected results or prevent the responsive controls from taking effect.
-This issue can also arise with core blocks when using plugins or themes that modify how those blocks function or are styled.
-We plan to fully support other popular plugins, such as WooCommerce blocks and more.
-Feel free to suggest blocks or plugins you think *TZM Responsive Block Controls* should support - maybe we'll consider that for widely used and requested plugins :)
+Feel free to suggest blocks or plugins you think *TZM Responsive Block Controls* should support :)

 = Can i define my own breakpoints? =
 Yes, you can easily customize the default breakpoints used by TZM Responsive Block Controls.
 Simply add the following code to your theme's functions.php file: